 The industry is grappling with a significant skills gap.
 An aging workforce and a lack of skilled newcomers create labour shortages that threaten growth.
 This situation calls for a strategic approach, including investment in training and leveraging automation to fill the gap.

-Recognising the skills gap and labour shortages, we focus on connecting skilled professionals with the industry.
+Recognising the skills gap and labour shortages, we focus on connecting skilled professionals with the industry, thereby addressing the need for trade jobs in Australia.
 We seek to bridge the gap between aging workforces and the need for new talent by providing access to a pool of qualified and trained individuals ready to contribute to industry growth.

 Environmental Concerns